-- Wetland Conservation District areas, excluding bodies of water, may be used to satisfy minimum lot area requirements provided that portion which is wetland does not exceed twenty-five (25) percent of the minimum required lot area, and provided that the remaining lot area is sufficient in size and configuration to adequately accommodate all required utilities, such as sewage disposal and water supply. - 2.
-Construction or enlargement of septic tank or leach field shall follow New Hampshire state regulations regarding setback from wetland areas (75'), except in those locations where the soil type is coarse textured soil with rapid to very rapid permeability, as referenced in the SCS publication, where a 125' setback shall be required to any area of the Wetland Conservation District. - 3.
-No construction which requires a building permit shall occur within 25 feet of the Wetland Conservation District. - 4.
-If any section, provision, portion, clause or phrase of this ordinance shall be held to be invalid or unconstitutional by any court or competent authority, such holding shall not affect, impair, or invalidate any other section, provision, portion, clause or phrase of this ordinance.
+- Wetland Conservation District areas, excluding bodies of water, may be used to satisfy minimum lot area requirements provided that the lot contains at least 60,000 square feet of dry area in conventional developments, or 32,670 square feet of dry area in open space developments, which is sufficient in size and configuration to adequately accommodate all required utilities, such as sewage disposal and water supply. - Construction or enlargement of septic tank or leach field shall follow New Hampshire state regulations regarding setback from wetland areas (75'), except in those locations where the soil type is coarse textured soil with rapid to very rapid permeability, as referenced in the SCS publication, where a 125' setback shall be required to any area of the Wetland Conservation District. - 1104.03 -No construction which requires a building permit shall occur within 25 feet of the Wetland Conservation District. - If any section, provision, portion, clause or phrase of this ordinance shall be held to be invalid or unconstitutional by any court or competent authority, such holding shall not affect, impair, or invalidate any other section, provision, portion, clause or phrase of this ordinance.